 Imagine seeing 20 empty seats at your next holiday gathering.
 Imagine watching helplessly as one, five, or a dozen family members fight to breathe.
 Imagine knowing that the hospital offers no salvation, no hope.

 India’s 1.3 billion people don’t have to imagine, nor do the millions of people who live in other countries but have deep familial and social ties “back home.”
-Throughout the world, people of Indian descent are crying themselves to sleep.
-We’re glued to our phones as we try to secure medical support for sick family members and wait for updates via WhatsApp.
+Throughout the world, people of Indian descent have been crying themselves to sleep.
+We’ve been glued to our phones as we try to secure medical support for sick family members and wait for updates via WhatsApp.

 This is the hidden global toll of the COVID-19 tragedy: no matter where you live, it’s all but certain that one of your neighbors is suffering at the most primal, deep level.
 India isn’t the only country grieving; the entire globe is.